 - Barrier controls like Plexiglass barriers, improved ventilation systems

 - Do not attempt to get medical or industrial use PPE for non-essential workers.
-Such PPE is likely unavailable and is required for higher priority functions.
+Such PPE is required for higher priority functions.
 Surgical masks and N95 respirators are critical supplies reserved for healthcare workers.

-- If commercially-sourced cloth face masks are not available, they can be made from common materials at low cost.
+- If you cannot buy cloth face masks, you can make them from common materials at low cost.
 Follow CDC guidance on how to make and use cloth face masks.

 Acquiring PPE during shortages

-If you’ve used these strategies to reduce the need for PPE, but you still need to order more for your essential workers, you should:
+If you’ve used these strategies to reduce the need for PPE, but you still need to order more, you should:

 - Continue working with private sector suppliers to source PPE.
 You may need to find many suppliers and focus on near-term versus long-term needs.

-- If suppliers can’t send PPE and your need is urgent, request it from your county’s emergency management or public health department.
+- If suppliers can’t send PPE, and your need is urgent, request it from your county.
+Contact your county’s emergency management or public health department.

-- If local emergency management can’t send PPE, they will contact the State Operations Center.
+- If your county can’t send PPE, they will contact the State Operations Center.

-- If the state can’t send PPE, it can contact the FEMA Regional Response Coordination Center.
+- If the state can’t send PPE, it will contact the FEMA Regional Response Coordination Center.

 The process for ordering masks and other supplies from the state works as follows:

-The first priority of employers in essential sectors is to ensure that employees have the PPE needed to safely perform their duties.
+The first priority of essential employers is to ensure that employees have PPE to safely perform their duties.
 The employer has primary responsibility for the procurement and distribution of emergency PPE.
-When the employer can’t meet the demand for PPE, they should contact their county or operational area.
+When demand exceeds supply, they should contact their county or operational area.

 Local government/county level

-The first priority of local government is to ensure the essential workers in their district have PPE to slow the spread of COVID-19.
+The first priority of local government is to ensure localessential workers have PPE to slow the spread of COVID-19.
 The local government handles buying and distributing emergency PPE in their area.
-When the local government can’t meet the demand for PPE, they should contact the regional emergency operations center.
+When demand exceeds supply, they should contact the emergency operations in their region.

 When the region can’t meet the demand for PPE, they will contact the State for help.

 Cal OES will provide support and PPE resources to field level operations.
-If more PPE is required than the State can supply, Cal OES may request it from FEMA, EMAC, public/private partnerships, or other sources.
+These operations may need more PPE than the State can supply.
+In that case, Cal OES may request it from FEMA, EMAC, public/private partnerships, or other sources.